-Overtime is defined as time that an overtime-eligible employee works in excess of one hundred sixty (160) hours in a twenty-eight (28) day period and the employee is a 7 (k) law enforcement employee.
+Overtime is defined as time that an overtime-eligible employee works in excess of forty (40) hours per workweek.

 B. Overtime Rate

 In accordance with the applicable wage and hour laws, the overtime rate will be one and one-half (1-1/2) of an employee's regular rate of pay.
 The regular rate of pay will not include any allowable exclusions.